-The Group's business is heavily dependent on relatively few customers both in the shore base logistics and OCTG.
+Concentration risk: The Group's business is heavily dependent on relatively few customers both in the shore base logistics and OCTG.
 The Group's objective is to increase client spread within the oil and gas industry.
 The acquisition of METS was a significant measure taken during 2016 to reduce client concentration risk.
 During the year, the Group has secured contracts with other major IOCs.
 The strategic development team is continuously working to secure business with new IOCs.
-In addition, the Company is also marketing its services to various industries to reduce its concentration on the oil and gas industry.